 Cut the stem right below a leaf node (the area where you pinched or cut the leaves off).
 If the plant is one that's difficult to root, you might "wound" the stem, which just means cutting lightly on either side of the stem base.
 You can also dip the stem into rooting hormone to help the process along.

 Place the cut end in the correct rooting medium.
 For softwood cuttings with young stems like most herbs, a jar of water may be all you need.
 For semi-hardwood and hardwood cuttings, with tougher, woody stems, you'll need a potting mix of sand or soil.

-While you don't want to over water your cutting, placing a clear plastic bag over it can help keep moisture in.
-Plants lose moisture through their leaves, but since they don't have roots to pull in more water, you need to help the plant retain the moisture so it grow roots.
+While you don't want to overwater your cutting, placing a clear plastic bag over it can help keep moisture in.
+Plants lose moisture through their leaves, but since they don't have roots to pull in more water, you need to help the plant retain the moisture so it grows roots.
 Make sure the cover is clear so the plant can get light, but keep the plant cuttings out of direct sunlight.

 The plant or herb has taken root when you start to see new growth (new leaves and, of course, a new root system).
 Replant it gently and enjoy your new plants!